Nay_ho_tze's Medicine Musings

 and what happened during that meeting has stayed with me these many years …

-i'd just gained the independence afforded by having a new driver's license,
+i was enjoying the independence gained with a new driver's license,

 and one of my very first stops was at Princess Evening Star’s Mashpee teepee gift shop

-which as a kid on Cape Cod i’d seen for many years but only in passing
+which, as a kid on Cape Cod i'd seen pass by many times through the car window

-and always with a longing to stop and go inside -
+and always with a longing to explore inside -

 but the caretaker family i was with never had the interest.

-Nervous that day as i entered the small shop not knowing what i’d find,
+That day as i finally entered the small shop, i was nervous not knowing what i’d find -

 i quickly spotted a woman sitting nearly hidden behind a small counter …